Philco Model 4654 Predicta Television (1958)

 Removing the Main PC Board

-At the lower left corner of the board, partially hidden by a yellow lead, you can see one of the six solder lugs connecting the board to the chassis.
+At the lower left corner of the board, partially hidden by a yellow lead, you can see one of the six solder lugs that connect the board to the chassis.
 These must be carefully unsoldered and loosened to remove the board.
-There is one lug in each corner of the board, a fifth near the center, and a sixth at the left side, to which a small ceramic disc capacitor is also attached.
+There is one lug in each corner of the board, a fifth near the center, and a sixth at the left side, to which a small ceramic disc capacitor is attached.

 The next photo shows how I began to disconnect the board.

-The photo also shows how I gently unwrapped each lead from its pin, using a thin needlenose pliers.
+The photo shows how I gently unwrapped each lead from its pin, using a thin needlenose pliers.
 Take your time and avoid breaking the brittle wires.
 You may find that some leads have been soldered in place during past repairs.
 These can still be unwrapped if you suck away excess solder and heat the pin while unwrapping.

 Now the PC board has been completely disconnected.
 It is ready to be lifted from the chassis.